SD › Italy › Florence › Pisa to Florence

-- By driving: Renting a car is cheaper in the long run than taxiing, and the rules of the road in Italy are similar to those in the U.S. The drive from Pisa to Florence will take a little over an hour, and the route includes tolls.
+- By driving: Renting a car in Florence is cheaper in the long run than taxiing, and the rules of the road in Italy are similar to those in the U.S. The drive from Pisa to Florence will take a little over an hour, and the route includes tolls.
 Driving is a great option if your trip to Florence includes a few day trips to other Tuscan cities or into the wine country.
 But if the bulk of your travel days will be spent in Florence itself, then a car is more trouble than it’s worth, due to the limited and expensive parking and the fact that most hotels in Florence are inside the pedestrian-only zone.
-You can learn more about renting a car and driving in Florence here.

 The PisaMover runs between the Pisa International Airport to the Pisa Centrale train station every 5 to 8 minutes every day from 6 a.m. to midnight.
 The 2 km journey takes about 5 minutes total and makes only one stop (at San Giusto Aurelia, where there are two parking lots) before continuing on to Pisa Centrale.
 The timetable is the same on weekdays as it is on weekends and holidays.